yugabyte/terraform-aws-yugabyte/README.md

 $ terraform apply
 ```

-Once the cluster is created, you can go to the URL `http://<node ip or dns name>:7000` to view the UI.
-You can find the node's ip or dns by running the following:
+Once the cluster is created, you can go to the URL `http://<node ip or dns name>:7000` to view the YB-Master UI.
+You can find the node's IP address or DNS by running the following:

 ```
-terraform state show aws_instance.yugabyte_nodes[0]
+$ terraform state show module.yugabyte-db-cluster.aws_instance.yugabyte_nodes[0]
 ```

-You can access the cluster UI by going to any of the following URLs.
+You can access the YB-Master UI by going to public IP address of any of the instances at port `7000`.
+The IP address can be viewed by replacing `0` from above command with desired index.

 You can check the state of the nodes at any point by running the following command.